BelT26/RedundancyCalculator/README.md

 I also imported the termcolor module at the start of the file to improve the appearance of the programme in the terminal and highlight important information.
 The following tutorial was used as a guide [termcolor tutorial](https://towardsdatascience.com/prettify-your-terminal-text-with-termcolor-and-pyfiglet-880de83fda6b)

-Flowcharts that show the logic of the programme files are provided under the individual sections.

 ## Data Model